-Designed for a diversity of small and medium sized enterprises, this interactive tool supports businesses to implement corruption risk assessments throughout global supply chains.
-This tool is a good first step for understanding what actions can be taken to improve business corruption risk assessments and provides a list of information sources to do so.
+Launched in 2021, this interactive tools is designed for a diversity of small and medium sized enterprises.
+The tool supports businesses to implement corruption risk assessments throughout global supply chains.
+It offers a good first step for understanding what actions can be taken to improve business corruption risk assessments and provides a list of information sources to do so.

 Informed by a survey of 229 company representatives from across 10 ASEAN countries, this report offers findings to support businesses to develop and implement anti-corruption risk management policies and practices that contribute to greater resilience and sustainable development.
 The report presents survey findings using accessible graphics that demonstrate the key risks facing businesses during the COVID-19 pandemic.

 Prepared by the Business Council of Australia and Asia Society Australia Asia Taskforce, this discussion paper includes guidance specifically for Australian companies looking to operate in Asia.
 It incorporates a risk management framework and case studies, and explains strategies for managing bribery and corruption incidents.